 • Hydroelectric power

-Solar panels are probably the most cost-effective, and produce the most consistent energy out of those three.
+Out of all three, solar panels are probably the most cost-effective and have the most benefits of solar energy.
+They also produce the most consistent power.
 Remember that all the above power sources require batteries to store the energy, and you need to install enough batteries to power your appliances.

 6. Find/collect water

 When you pick a location, you need to make sure you buy land next to a water source.
 You’ll need this water for drinking, cooking, washing, and basic necessities.